bjuppa/laravel-blog/DEVELOPMENT.md

 Run `composer test` from the project directory to start the default test suite.

+Run `composer report` to run tests with coverage reports.

 Logs created during test runs can be found in `vendor/orchestra/testbench-core/laravel/storage/logs/`

 If you want your own local configuration for phpunit,